openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 It is at the discretion of the Wallet whether to retry the request or not.

-It is up to the Issuer to decide how to proceed after returning an error response.
+It is at the discretion of the Issuer to decide how to proceed after returning an error response.

 The following is a non-normative example of an Notification Error Response where an invalid `notification_id` value was used: